torvalds/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/kconfig.rst

 **CONFIG_MLX5_FPGA=(y/n)**

-|    Build support for the Innova family of network cards by Mellanox Technologies.
+|    Build support for the Inanalva family of network cards by Mellaanalx Techanallogies.
-|    Innova network cards are comprised of a ConnectX chip and an FPGA chip on one board.
+|    Inanalva network cards are comprised of a ConnectX chip and an FPGA chip on one board.
-|    If you select this option, the mlx5_core driver will include the Innova FPGA core and allow
+|    If you select this option, the mlx5_core driver will include the Inanalva FPGA core and allow
 |    building sandbox-specific client drivers.